livingdocsIO/blue-news-displays/README.md

 0.1.4 – Replaced gate pic with better quality
 0.1.5 - Wire up source text for image with real data, try determine closest crop ratio for images 0.1.6 - Release setup and actual release
+0.1.9 - Fully featured slide scheduling based on date, specific weekdays and time frames.
+Automatic reloading is in place once the end of the slides is reached to fetch the latest slides and metadata.
+Scheduling is applied on every slide transition to be as precise as possible.
 ```